-The First Amended 2011 Plan was designed to include a number of best practice provisions that we believe reinforce the alignment between our stockholders' interests and equity compensation arrangements for employees, non-employee directors and contractors.
+We designed the 2011 Plan to include a number of best practice provisions that we believe reinforce the alignment between our stockholders' interests and equity compensation arrangements for employees, non-employee directors and contractors.
 These provisions include, but are not limited to the following:

 - No Evergreen Provision.
-There is no "evergreen" feature providing for the annual replenishment shares of reserved for issuance under the First Amended 2011 Plan. - No Repricing Without Stockholder Approval.
-The First Amended 2011 Plan does not authorize, without stockholder approval, the "repricing" of a stock option or stock appreciation right by reducing the exercise price of such award or exchanging such awards for cash, other awards or new stock option or stock appreciation rights at a reduced exercise price. - No Automatic Single-Trigger Acceleration upon a Change of Control.
+There is no "evergreen" feature providing for the annual replenishment shares of reserved for issuance under the 2011 Plan. - No Repricing Without Stockholder Approval.
+No authorization, without stockholder approval, to "reprice" a stock option or stock appreciation right by reducing the exercise price of such award or exchanging such award for cash, other awards or a new stock option or stock appreciation right at a reduced exercise price. - No Automatic Single-Trigger Acceleration upon a Change of Control.
 There is no provision for the automatic acceleration of unvested awards upon a change of control.
 The applicable merger agreement may provide for acceleration of awards and the administrator has discretion to provide for acceleration upon a change of control with a related termination of employment. - No Transferability.
 Awards generally may not be transferred, except by will or the laws of descent and distribution, unless approved by the Board. - No Discounted Options or Stock Appreciation Rights.
 Stock options and stock appreciation rights may not be granted with exercise prices lower than the fair market value of the underlying shares on the date of the grant. - Performance-Based Grants.
-We align a significant portion of our annual equity awards to employees and non-employee directors with Company performance. - Fungible Share Reserve.
-To manage dilution, the shares reserved for issuance under the First Amended 2011 Plan will be reduced by 1.33 shares for every share issued as a stock grant or pursuant to a stock unit.
+We intend to align our annual equity awards to employees and non-employee directors with Company performance. - Fungible Share Reserve.
+To manage dilution, the shares reserved for issuance under the 2011 Plan will be reduced by 1.33 shares for every share issued as a stock grant or pursuant to a stock unit.